WesternPine/WesternPine/README.md

 ## About Me 📃

- - ⭐ __Note__ ⭐<br />Not all work is shown.
-Some is private code, and others are under a NDA.
+ - ⭐ __Note__ ⭐<br />Not all work is shown, as most work is private or under NDAs.
 Private code may be shown upon request.

 <br />